redis/redis-doc/commands/xgroup-setid.md

     XGROUP SETID mystream mygroup 0

-The optional `offset` argument can be specified to enable consumer group lag tracking for an arbitrary ID.
+The optional `entries_read` argument can be specified to enable consumer group lag tracking for an arbitrary ID.
 An arbitrary ID is any ID that isn't the ID of the stream's first entry, its last entry or the zero ("0-0") ID.
 This can be useful you know exactly how many entries are between the arbitrary ID (excluding it) and the stream's last entry.
-In such cases, the `offset` can be set to the stream's `last-offset` subtracted with the number of entries.
+In such cases, the `entries_read` can be set to the stream's `entries_added` subtracted with the number of entries.

 @return

 @simple-string-reply: `OK` on success.

-@history

-* `>= 7.0`: Added the optional `offset` argument.